 Since then I’ve fallen into periods of depression several more times.
 The final diagnosis came in 2007 after the birth of my son and I came to be dependent, over time, on two depression medications.
 On days that I forgot to take my medicine, my husband would notice the cloud over my head and ask if I’d taken my medicine, that’s how dependent I was on the medicine.

-Within the last year I realized that the depression medicine actually hindered my ability to be happy and go for what I want in life.
-Because of that I refused to believe that depression was going to be a “normal” part of the rest of my life.
+Within the last year, I realized that the depression medicine actually hindered my ability to be happy and go for what I want in life.
+Because of that, I refused to believe that depression was going to be “normal” part of the rest of my life.
 I just didn’t know the solution yet.

 Here’s what I do:

 Ask me, “are these thoughts helpful to me?”
 If not, I re-focus my attention on writing down the answer to these questions: What do I want?
 How do I want my life to look?
 What am I going to do to live that life/achieve that dream?
 And then I take action.